 You can't come to the Komodo National Park without seeing the dragons.

 Officially these giants are only found on Komodo and Rinca island where you can visit them with a ranger.
-The local dive guides then told me later that the dragons are also living on three other islands (I was very happy not having tis information earlier.
-I never heard of anybody just meeting them on the other inhabited islands, though)
+The local dive guides then told me later that the dragons are also living on three other islands (I was very happy not having this information earlier.
+I also never heard of anybody just meeting them on the other inhabited islands, though)